julianwaprogramms/posdesigner/README.md

-# posdesigner
+# POSDesigner
-POSDesigner is a low-level developern and demonstration tool to generate documents for thermal pos printers
+POSDesigner is a low-level developern and demonstration tool to generate documents for thermal pos printers.